Culture of Samoa: Traditional art forms

 Both men and women can be tattooed (tatau).
 A man's tattoo is called the soga'i miki while a woman's tattoo is called a malu.

-Women play an important part in contributing with their skills in items of important cultural value including 'ie toga, finely woven mats used in ceremony and gift exchanges.
+Women played a very important part in contributing with their skills in items of important cultural value including 'ie toga, finely woven mats used in ceremony and gift exchanges.
 In terms of material goods, during ritual exchange, women give fine mats 'ie toga and decorated bark cloth siapo while men give woodworking items and red feathers.

 Bark cloth, called siapo in Samoa (similar to the Fijian tapa cloth called masi), both of which is made from beaten mulberry bark.
 Patterns or pictures are painted on with a natural brown dye taken from a tree source.
 These pictures typically depict abstract and realistic depictions of plant life, shells, fish, turtles, and hibiscus flowers.
 The siapo may be used for clothing, for wrapping objects and even simply for decorative reasons.
 Ornaments, jewellery and hair accessories are made from naturally occurring materials such as sea shells, coconut and coir.
 Traditional Samoan medicine is often practiced as a first-line before hospital medicine.
 This is a type of alternative medicine using plant leaves to massage the affected area.

 Wooden figurative sculpture was extremely rare in pre-Christian Samoa, and shares some similarities with Fijian and Tongan sculpture.